 Life is busy and can be overwhelming.
 Wednesday is often our busiest day.
-And that’s when we most need the reminder to take a moment to stop, check in with ourselves and do something positive (yet quick!) for our wellbeing.
+And that’s when we most need the reminder to take a moment to stop, get moving, check in with ourselves and do something positive (yet quick!) for our wellbeing.

 If you just have a few minutes to walk around your room, that’s great.
 If you can, a longer wander as you commute or on your lunch break will make a really positive difference to how you feel.
 Here’s why.